Per Diem Facilitator, Chicago StoryBooth

 - Proficiency on a Mac platform

-- Experience with audio recording equipment
+- Experience with audio recording equipment, oral history, or documentary work

 All positions at StoryCorps are filled without regard to race, color, religion, sex, national origin, age, sexual orientation, gender identity or expression, disability, HIV/AIDS status, veteran status or any other characteristic protected by law.
 All are encouraged to apply.